overload-development-community/otl.gg/README.md

 # Version History

+## v6.0.1 - 7/7/2021

+* Teams are now called "Blue/Team 1" and "Orange/Team 2" to match updates in olmod 0.4.2.
+* `!regen` command for admin to regenerate a pinned post for a challenge.

 ## v6.0.0 - 6/30/2021

 * `!report` now shows the secondary notice immediately instead of after updating the pinned message.